ivanksinggih/single_machine_scheduling_BP_rule/README.md

-# Single Machine Scheduling using Binary Programming and Rule
+# Single Machine Scheduling
+## Using Binary Programming, Rule, and 2-Opt Algorithm

 A single machine scheduling problem is discussed.
 The problem is solved using the following methods: